Swedish Defence Research Agency

-The Swedish Defence Research Agency (Totalförsvarets forskningsinstitut, FOI; literal translation: Total Defence Research Institute) is a government agency in Sweden for defence research.
+The Swedish Defence Research Agency (Totalförsvarets forskningsinstitut, FOI; literal translation: Total Defence Research Institute) is a government agency in Sweden for total defence research and development.

 FOI has its headquarters in Kista (Stockholm).
 Other FOI offices or research centres are located in Grindsjön, Linköping, and Umeå.

 History

 FOI was created in 2001 by combining the Swedish National Defence Research Institute (FOA) with the National Aeronautical Research Institute (FFA).
 The first of these agencies, FFA, had been created in 1940 in Bromma, Stockholm as a governmental research institute for the Swedish aviation industry, large parts of which were devoted to military aircraft.
 The second, FOA, had been created in 1945 from three existing organisations: